fabina-thasni/Employee-dataset-analysis/README.md

 * Q. filter the DataFrame to exclude employees from the states 'CA' and 'NY'
 * Q. filter the DataFrame to exclude employees from the 'HR' and 'Sales' departments
 * Q. filter the DataFrame to include only records where the 'HireMonth_Name' is either 'January', 'March', or 'April'

+## Requirements:
+* Python 3.x
+* Pandas
+* Matplotlib
+* Seaborn
+* Jupyter Notebook

+## Analysis and Visualizations
+#### Key visualizations include:

+* Age Distribution: Distribution of employee ages.
+* Gender Distribution by Department: Gender diversity across departments.
+* Attrition by Business Travel Frequency: Attrition rates based on travel frequency.
+* Salary vs. Years at Company: Relationship between salary and tenure.
+* Distribution of years at the company by marital status.
+* Stock option level vs. attrition.
+* Distance from home vs. attrition.

+## Suggestions:

+1.Flexible Work Arrangements: To reduce attrition, especially among employees with high business travel frequency.

+2.Diversity Initiatives: Establish programs for departments with low gender diversity to encourage inclusive hiring.

+3.Retention Programs: Focus on employees with less tenure, as they may benefit from mentorship or development programs.

+4.Salary Adjustments: Use insights from salary distributions to ensure competitive compensation across roles and tenures.

+## Conclusion

+* ### The analysis of the employee dataset reveals key trends and potential areas for improvement in the organization’s HR policies.
+* ### Recommendations focus on improving retention, promoting diversity, and creating a supportive work environment for employees.
+* ### Future analysis could include predictive modeling to anticipate attrition and identify high-risk employees for early intervention.¶